jabunce/bunce-fernandez-revilla-2022-growth-model/Growth_Analysis/analysis_height_mal_JPA1/Readme.md

-# Analysis of male height using the JPA-1 model
+# Analysis of male height using the JPA-1 model (Appendix F.3)

 <br/>
 Steps to reproduce the analysis: